 SVP Regulatory Affairs

-Martina serves as Senior Vice President of Regulatory Affairs at Kiniksa.
+Martina is our Senior Vice President of Regulatory Affairs.

-Martina joined the Kiniksa team in 2018 and brings over 25 years of global regulatory affairs experience (US, Europe, and Japan/Asia) across all stages of drug development, with biologics and small molecules in a variety of therapeutic areas such as metabolism, cardiovascular, oncology, and neuroscience.
-She has led the successful submission and approval processes of many regulatory filings, including multiple original New Drug Applications/Marketing Authorization Applications, and numerous Investigational New Drug Applications and Clinical Trial Applications, many of which resulted in life cycle management extensions for new indications and dosage forms (Lenvima®, Halaven®, Fycompa®, Banzel®, Exelon®, Comtan®, Stalevo®).
+Martina joined the Kiniksa team in 2018 and brings over 30 years of global regulatory affairs experience (US, Europe, and Japan/Asia) across all stages of drug development, with biologics and small molecules in a variety of therapeutic areas such as metabolism, cardiovascular, oncology, and neuroscience.
+She has led the successful submission and approval processes of many regulatory filings, including multiple original New Drug Applications/Marketing Authorization Applications, and numerous Investigational New Drug Applications and Clinical Trial Applications, many of which resulted in life cycle management extensions for new indications and dosage forms (Lenvima®, Halaven®, Fycompa®, Banzel®, Exelon®, Comtan®, Stalevo®, Arcalyst®).
 Martina has broad experience in rare diseases and orphan drugs, including regulatory submissions that resulted in Breakthrough Therapy designation and/or Fast Track designation.
-Martina was most recently the head of global regulatory affairs at Eisai Inc., where she was instrumental in building a global regulatory affairs group and leading regulatory filings, including priority and accelerated approvals in the US, EU, and Japan.
+Prior to joining Kiniksa, Martina was the head of global regulatory affairs at Eisai Inc., where she was instrumental in building a global regulatory affairs group and leading regulatory filings, including priority and accelerated approvals in the US, EU, and Japan.
 Martina previously held regulatory positions of increasing responsibility at Novartis AG in both Switzerland and the US.
 She started her regulatory career as a group leader at the Swiss Health Authority (Swissmedic).
-Martina has a PhD in biochemistry from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
+Martina has a PhD in Biochemistry from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.

 John Paolini